dyfet/busuto/FEATURES.md

 indexing allows the index to be a "meaningful" value rather than a 0 offset index.
 This lets code use an index of 0 to indicate an invalid index.

-Safe alsoprovides memory safe C char ptr operations.
+Safe also provides memory safe C char ptr operations.
 There is also a fixed sized (templated) stringbuf class that lets you create a string type that is very friendly to integration with C strings.
 A new memory safe version of getline is provided to read lines into a stringbuf or a fixed char array.